-4.1 Regulations made under Section 1 of the School Standards and Framework Act 1998 limit the size of an infant class (a class in which the majority of children will reach the age of 5, 6 or 7 during the school year) to 30 pupils per school teacher.
-Only in very limited circumstances can admission over the limit be permitted.

-4.2 This section deals only with appeals where an admission authority refuses to admit a child on the grounds that the admission of an additional child would breach the infant class size limit and there are no measures it could take to avoid this without prejudicing the provision of efficient education or efficient use of resources.
-Decisions on appeals for infant classes where the refusal was for any other reason should be made in accordance with the two stage process in section 3.

-4.3 Panels must follow the two stage decision making process below when considering infant class size appeals.
-Paragraphs 3.20 (children with disabilities), 3.22 (waiting lists) and 3.23 - 3.24 (Fair Access Protocols) of this Code also apply in relation to this process.
+- 4.1 Regulations19 made under section 1 of the School Standards and Framework Act 1998 limit the size of an infant class (a class in which the majority of children will reach the age of 5, 6 or 7 during the school year) to 30 pupils per school teacher20.
+Only in very limited circumstances can admission over the limit be permitted21. - 4.2 This section deals only with appeals where an admission authority refuses to admit a child on the grounds that the admission of an additional child would breach the infant class size limit and there are no measures it could take to avoid this without prejudicing the provision of efficient education or efficient use of resources.
+Decisions on appeals for infant classes where the refusal was for any other reason should be made in accordance with the two stage process in section 3. - 4.3 Panels must follow the two stage decision making process below when considering infant class size appeals22.
+Paragraphs 3.22 (waiting lists) and 3.23 3.24 (Fair Access Protocols) of this Code also apply in relation to this process.